 You will be required to become certified in Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS).
 As part of this experience, you will participate in code blue and stroke code responses throughout the duration of the residency.
 Additional emergency response opportunities will be available, including attendance at trauma codes and rapid sequence intubations throughout the institution.

 Earned time: 10 days plus 6 institutional holidays

 - ASHP Mid-Year Clinical Meeting and Vizient Consortium Pharmacy Network Meeting

 - Society of Critical Care Medicine Annual Congress

 Please submit all application materials via PhORCAS.

-Must have a valid pharmacy license to practice in the state of New Hampshire before the residency start date or July 31st at the latest.
+You must have a valid pharmacy license to practice in the state of New Hampshire, ideally before the residency start date, but no later than July 15.